carfernandez16/javapedia/README.md

 # javapedia
 java basic examples to teach Java

-1. Java class example which read from Json file and save the content in an excel file
+1. ArchivoJSONExcel: Java class example which read from Json file and save the content in an excel file